 To the ancients, the white tree sap or liquid latex (mostly from Fig, Sycamore and Balsam) resembled mother’s milk, with its nourishing and life giving qualities, and its role in strengthening the immune system.
 This was apparently one of te reasons why the ancients regarded the WHITE MILKY substance as a Sacred or Divine substance.

-As Mistress of Inebriety, Hathor had dominion over all altered states of consciousness, so it would be reasonable to link her with an intoxicating or narcotic sap or fruit.
-Unfortunately, the secret preparation method of the white sap to produce such psychotropic effects has been lost in time.
-As for the way in which the Egyptian Hathor cult initiates used the sycamore fig, the wild fig or the balsam plant as a hallucinogen or aphrodisiac, that will probably never be discovered.
+As Mistress of Inebriety, Hathor had dominion over all altered states of consciousness, so it would be reasonable to link her with an intoxicating fruit or narcotic sap.
+Unfortunately, the secret preparation method of the white sap to produce such psychotropic effects has been lost in time and will probably never be discovered.

-Goddess mythology and cultic practices were passed back and forth between Edom, Midian, Sinai, and Egypt.
-Egyptian turquoise came from the Southeastern Sinai coast, from Temna near Aqaba, and from Wadi Fennan.
-If New Kingdom Egyptians imagined two great turquoise sycamores growing out of the Sinai sands, then they must have been talking about the Common Fig tree.
-This is because Sycamore is not native to the Sinai, unless seedlings had been transplanted to some frost-free oasis and carefully tended for years.
+The Hathor - Fig - Copper Goddess mythology and cultic practices were passed back and forth between Edom, Midian, Sinai, and Egypt.
+Egyptian turquoise/copper came from the Southeastern Sinai coast, from Temna near Aqaba, and from Wadi Fennan.